BLGwei/usnco-bot/README.md

 It currently contains a database of `2000+` questions obtained through a Python script.

 > [!NOTE]
-> This bot is still in development and potentially contains bugs!
+> This bot is still in development and potentially contains bugs! the `/question` command might be changed to avoid conflict with other bots' commands.

 ## HOW IT WORKS
 Upon calling the `/question` command, the USNCO discord bot sends out a discord embed which contains a random USNCO question in the following format: